bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="7.0in" height="2.975748031496063in"} -->

-I\'m going to get rid of some of this extra ugliness for just a second.
+I&apos;m going to get rid of some of this extra ugliness for just a second.
 Get it back to our old one, and then the last thing I was going to show you were some of those special classes that you can use on the elements themselves.

 So, if I go in to this row, I can add class equals success.
 It basically just turned it green.
 Nothing too important there.
-If I do class equals active it\'s going to set it to, did I do that right?
-Yeah, you can\'t even see it.
-It\'s barely even colored but it\'s there.
+If I do class equals active it&apos;s going to set it to, did I do that right?
+Yeah, you can&apos;t even see it.
+It&apos;s barely even colored but it&apos;s there.
 You can also do danger.
-That\'s your pink.
+That&apos;s your pink.
 And warning.
 Oops that will not work.
 And in this one again you can see that it turns in a kind of yellowish color.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ 313. tables - should you use them?
 (192) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->